Stay at home, save lives | Coronavirus updates and guidance

 This module is delivered both face to face and distance learning.

-This module aims to develop you knowledge, skills and values in relation to professional education.
-It also aims to support you to develop critical understanding of educational theories and concepts, and how they can be applied in different contexts and cultures, with different student groups.
+This module aims to develop your knowledge, skills and values in relation to professional education.
+It also aims to support you to develop a critical understanding of educational theories and concepts, and how they can be applied in different contexts and cultures, with different student groups.

 On completing this module, you will be able to:

-- demonstrate critical understanding of the policy and trends in education within different professional contexts
+- demonstrate a critical understanding of the policy and trends in education within different professional contexts

 - critically evaluate a range of assessment and feedback methods demonstrating how these can be selected and applied in different professional contexts